 When the pressure is applied to the measurement end of the coil it straightens up and causing deflection, this deflection results from the movement of the needle which moves on a calibrated dial.

-The diaphragm consists of a circular membrane, which is in flat or corrugated shape made up of sheet metal with a precise dimension.
+The diaphragm consists of a circular membrane, which is in a flat or corrugated shape made up of sheet metal with a precise dimension.

 Bellows are usually made up of thin-roll form by pressing mechanically or hydraulically.
 The material used to create a bellow are mainly Brass, Stainless Steel, Phosphor Bronze, and Beryllium Copper.